-For outright speed there’s the 503 hp and 479 lb-ft 2022 BMW M4 Competition only available in xDrive and automatic.
+For outright speed there’s the 503 hp and 479 lb-ft 2022 BMW M4 Competition only available in xDrive (at launch) and automatic.
 And for classic M car engagement there’s the 473 hp 406 lb-ft standard BMW M4.
 Why the difference?
 The six speed manual Getrag that BMW has been refining for years can only handle 406 lb-ft of torque without sacrificing longevity.
 In many ways you can thank the GTR and the revolution that followed it for those two prong approach.

 Over 1,000 miles we tested a top-spec Isle and Man Green BMW M4 Competition in an effort to better understand both the car and the philosophy that powers it.
 What we found is a car that doesn’t compete with the GTR.
 It crushes it and others that have adopted that formula.
 Simply put we have never driven a BMW with more accessible high performance.
 Even the track day special M4 CS aren’t close to what the 2021 BMW M4 Competition can deliver (as evidence by ‘Ring time 8 seconds faster).